17th Century Almanac for March – open fields & enclosure

 Follow & Read More of the 17th Century Almanac

 Whether you chose to sow your plot with beans, peas or oats, I wish you success.
-Spring is sprung.
+Spring is almost sprung.
 As ever, if this post is not the full acre you wished for, please tell me what is lacking.

 I will post more of the 17th Century Almanac, next month.
 Each article discusses a topic of interest, such as 17th Century Climate Change and conflict, as well as annual activity in Early Modern Britain for that month.
 If you would like to receive email notification of the next post, click the button to follow.